DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 </dx:GridViewDataHyperLinkColumn>
 ```

-We recommend that you never set this setting to `false` if the URL value in the database can be modified by untrusted parties.
+We recommend that you never set this option to `false` if the URL value in the database can be modified by untrusted parties.

 See the example project's [HtmlEncoding/DangerousNavigateUrl.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/HtmlEncoding/DangerousNavigateUrl.aspx#L20) page.